KenKundert/nestedtext/doc/basic_syntax.rst

 Strings
 =======

-There are two types of strings: rest-of-line strings and multi-line strings.
+There are three types of strings: rest-of-line strings, multi-line strings, and inline strings.
 Rest-of-line strings are simply all the remaining characters on the line, including any leading or trailing white space.
 They can contain any character other than newline:

 .. code-block:: nestedtext